Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic, and comparing the source novel by Stephen King.

 Danny can also tune into other people’s thoughts, sometimes for comic effect as well as terror.
-This is almost entirely missing from the movie beyond Hallorann’s brief interaction with Danny.
+This is almost entirely missing from the movie beyond chef Dick Hallorann’s brief interaction with Danny.

 Similarly, while the film sees Danny haunted by Room 237 and the murdered Grady girls, it’s far more pervasive in the book.
 The Overlook is stuffed with memories that won’t die: that’s why it wants Danny.
 There’s also evil in the playground and the presidential suite – and Danny sees the dog man, not Wendy.

 In the film, the hotel’s past life roaring back into existence only features fleetingly, and only at the very end.
-For instance, when Wendy glimpses the dog man, and later when she runs into a room full of dead party guests.
+For instance, when Wendy stumbles across the dog man, and later when she runs into a room full of dead party guests.

 Kubrick filmed some of the Overlook’s exterior shots at Timberline Lodge, Oregon.
 The Lodge asked for the room number to be changed because they thought guests wouldn’t want to stay in room 217 (the Lodge didn’t have a room 237, so it seemed a safer choice).

-That’s not all Kubrick changed about this nightmare bedroom.
+That’s not all Kubrick changed about this nightmare bedroom, though.

 Room 217 is almost the book’s origin story.
 Danny repeatedly references the Blue Beard fairy tale, in which a young woman is given a key and told not to open one particular door.
 She can’t contain her curiosity – and is rewarded with the sight of her murdered predecessors.

-This mimics what happens to Danny.
-He’s given the key to hundreds of rooms and told not to open one particular door (217) but can’t help himself.
+This happens to Danny, too.
+He’s given the key to hundreds of rooms and told not to open one particular door (217) … and can’t help himself.

-Without Blue Beard, room 237 in the movie lacks some of that significance.
-It also loses its connection to Orwell’s room 101, i.e., a place that holds each person’s greatest fear.
+Without the Blue Beard connection, room 237 in the movie lacks some of that significance.
+It also loses the echo of Orwell’s room 101, i.e., a place that holds each person’s greatest fear.

-In the novel, Jack’s worst terror is what he did to a former student.
+For instance, in the novel Jack’s worst terror is what he did to a former student.
 That’s who he actually meets in room 217.